Frankenberger thesis: Historical evaluation

 In May 2019, American psychologist Leonard Sax wrote an article titled "Aus den Gemeinden von Burgenland: Revisiting the question of Adolf Hitler's paternal grandfather" which attempts to provide evidence for the antisemitic conspiracy theory that Hitler had Jewish ancestry and that was the basis for his antisemitism.
 Sax points out that many Jews lived in places without official sanction and demonstrated the existence of a settled Jewish community in Graz before the law formally permitted their residence, saying that "Contemporary historians have largely dismissed Frank's claim, primarily on the grounds that there were purportedly no Jews living in Graz in 1836, when Hitler's father Alois Schicklgruber was conceived.
 This consensus can be traced to a single historian, Nikolaus von Preradovich," a Nazi sympathizer, "who claimed that 'not a single Jew' (kein einziger Jude) was living in Graz prior to 1856.
 No independent scholarship has confirmed Preradovich's conjecture.
 In this paper, evidence is presented that there was in fact 'a small, now settled community' (eine kleine, nun angesiedelte Gemeinde)—of Jews living in Graz before 1850."
 And that "The hypothesis that Hitler's paternal grandfather was Jewish, as claimed by Hans Frank, may fit the facts better than the alternative hypothesis that Hitler's paternal grandfather was Johann Georg Hiedler or Johann Nepomuk Hiedler."

 However, historian Richard J. Evans has questioned Sax's findings.
 Evans wrote, "even if there were Jews living in Graz in the 1830s, at the time when Adolf Hitler's father Alois was born, this does not prove anything at all about the identity of Hitler's paternal grandfather."
 And, that, "There is no contemporary evidence that Hitler's mother was ever in Graz, or that there was a Jewish family called Frankenberger living there.
 There was a family in Graz called Frankenreiter but it was not Jewish.
 No correspondence between Hitler's father or paternal grandmother has ever been found.
 Nor is there any evidence for Frank's claim that Hitler's half-nephew knew about it and was blackmailing Hitler, as Frank claimed."
 Also, Evans noted that Sax is not a historian, but a psychiatrist, and that Sax seems to be motivated by attempting to prove Hitler had Jewish ancestry as a way to explain his antisemitism.

 In 2025, blood from the sofa in Hitler's study was used by Turi King of the University of Bath for DNA analysis.
-The blood was confirmed to be Hitler's by comparing it to that of a relative.
-Analysis of the genetic material revealed that he likely suffered from Kallmann syndrome, and that he had no Jewish ancestry.
-Multiple news outlets reported the study's findings as a conclusive refutation of the Frankenberger thesis.
+The blood was confirmed to be Hitler's by comparing it to that of a relative with shared paternal ancestry, debunking the myth that an outsider to Hitler's known male line could have been his grandfather—conclusively refuting the Frankenberger thesis.